 It would be best to remember that customers are more severe and do not casually engage in research during this stage.
 If you are starting and running on a limited marketing budget, you can skip the first few stages of the marketing funnel.

 You can specifically target those leads at the bottom of the funnel to ensure that conversion is maximum with minimal spending and effort.

 Stage 4 — Making The Purchase Decision (BOFU)

 We have now reached the second last stage of the purchase funnel.
 A potential customer reaches this stage in the consumer purchase funnel when they successfully identify the problem, investigate possible solutions, and choose the best alternative.

 In this stage, they have made up their mind and decided what to invest in.
-If you are running an eCommerce website, now is the best time to optimise your content so that conversion rates are higher and sales get multiplied.
+If you are running an eCommerce website, now is the best time to optimise your content to increase conversion rates and increase sales.

-We recommend you offer free trials, swift refund policies and other benefits that would make the customers want to invest in your product or the service provided.
+We recommend offering free trials, swift refund policies and other benefits that would make the customers want to invest in your product or service.

 Stage 5 — After Sales Behaviour